The Livelihoods Carbon Funds

-We help rural communities restore and preserve their ecosystems
+We help rural communities restore and preserve their ecosystems to improve their livelihoods

 25% of the world’s population directly relies on forest ecosystems for their livelihoods: food and water, revenues, shelter, energy… And yet, we are losing a forest surface area equivalent to nearly 50 football fields every minute.
 Moreover, poor rural communities in developing countries are the first to suffer from climate change.
 They also lack access to knowledge, technology and upfront financing to give them agency in their development.